Easy Toddler Overnight Oats – No-Cook, Make-Ahead Breakfast Kids Love

 1. Prepare the quinoa per the directions on its packaging but allow to heat an additional two minutes past suggested cook time to ensure softness.
 Allow to cool.

-1. While quinoa cools, add the plant milk, cottage cheese, 2 banana, a blip of vanilla extract, and a few dashes of cinnamon and cardamom to a blender jar and blend until smooth.
+2. While quinoa cools, add the milk, cottage cheese, two bananas, a blip of vanilla extract, and a few dashes of cinnamon and cardamom to a blender jar and blend until smooth.

-1. Once quinoa has cooled, empty it, the oats, and two handfuls or shakes of chia seeds into a large bowl; sift to mix.
-Pour blender contents over the oats-quinoa-chia mixture and stir until the grains and seeds are completely submerged and integrated; store overnight, or for at least four hours.
+3. Once quinoa has cooled, empty it, the oats, and the chia seeds into a large bowl; sift to mix.
+Pour blender contents over the oats-quinoa-chia mixture and stir until the grains and seeds are completely submerged and integrated.

-1. For nut cream: place your chosen nuts, almond milk, banana, another shot of vanilla extract, and a generous drizzle of honey or maple syrup into your blender and blend until smooth and creamy.
+1. Place your cashews (or other chosen nut), milk, banana, a shot of vanilla extract, and a generous drizzle of honey or maple syrup into your blender and blend until smooth and creamy.
 If mix is still loose or liquidy, add more nuts–or, if lacking those, yogurts–and blend again until thick.
 Store in fridge until ready to serve.

 Serve